HewlettPackard/hpe-sd-cloud/kubernetes/helm/sd-chart/README.md

 where x is the number of replicas you want to run

+## How to enable metrics and display them in Prometheus and Grafana

+Prometheus and Grafana make it extremely easy to monitor just about any metric in your Kubernetes cluster, they can be deployed alongside "exporters" to expose cluster-level Kubernetes object metrics as well as machine-level metrics like CPU and memory usage.

+This extra deployment can be activated during the helm chart execution using the following parameter:

+    prometheus.enabled=true

+Two dashboards are preloaded in Grafana in order to display information about the performance of SD pods in the cluster and Service Activator's metrics.

+You can find more information about how to run the example and how to connect to Grafana and Prometheus [here](../../examples/prometheus/)

+## How to display SD logs and analyze them in Elasticsearch and Kibana

+The ELK Stack helps by providing us with a powerful platform that collects and processes data from multiple SD logs, stores logs in one centralized data store that can scale as data grows, and provides a set of tools to analyze those logs.

+This extra deployment can be activated during the helm chart execution using the following parameter:

+    elk.enabled=true

+Several Kibana indexes are preloaded in Kibana in order to display logs of Service Activator's activity.

+You can find more information about how to run the example and how to connect to ELK [here](../../examples/elk/)

 ## How to enable persistent volume in kafka, zookeeper and couchdb